doctl compute cdn create

 Description

-This command creates a Content Delivery Network (CDN) on the origin server you specify and automatically generates an endpoint.
+Creates a Content Delivery Network (CDN) on the origin server you specify and automatically generates an endpoint.
 You can also use a custom subdomain you own to create an additional endpoint, which must be secured with SSL.

 The Time To Live (TTL) value is the length of time in seconds that a file is cached by the CDN before being refreshed.
-If a request to access a file occurs after the TTL has expired, the CDN will deliver the file by requesting it directly from the origin URL, re-caching the file, and resetting the TTL.
+If a request to access a file occurs after the TTL has expired, the CDN delivers the file by requesting it directly from the origin URL, re-caching the file, and resetting the TTL.

 Flags